Home / All Documents / Post Office Driving Licence Renewal (Photocard DVLA Fee)

 PassportSometimesUsed for additional identity verification if required

+Here is a contrarian take you will not find on most guides: we actually recommend bringing a proof of address even if your address has not changed.
+Some Post Office staff request it anyway as an additional verification step.
+If you have it, you avoid a wasted trip.
 If you have not received a D798 reminder and your expiry is approaching, contact DVLA immediately on 0300 790 6801.
 The branch will need to verify your identity through alternative means, and not all branches handle this the same way.

 What Happens If Your Details Do Not Match DVLA Records?